dorischioma/oil-giants-financial-analysis/README.md

 ## Conclusion
 - Overall, Chevron's combination of strong profitability, operational efficiency, and financial stability makes it the top performer in this comparative analysis.
 Its strategic financial management ensures steady growth while minimizing risk, making it the most resilient among ExxonMobil and Shell.
-- Overall, ExxonMobil’s financial performance reflects a well-balanced approach between profitability, cost efficiency, and financial leverage.
+- Overall, ExxonMobil has a better liqudity, it's financial performance reflects a well-balanced approach between profitability, cost efficiency, and financial leverage.
 Its ability to generate steady profits, manage costs effectively, and maintain financial stability positions it as a strong and competitive player in the oil & gas industry.
 - While Shell benefits from strong liquidity management, its high debt burden poses financial risks.
 To remain competitive and improve long-term stability, the company should focus on reducing debt reliance, improving profitability, and optimizing cost efficiency to match the performance of its competitors..

 ## Recommendations